danielbrendel/dnyCasualGameEngine/ScriptingDoc.md

 * SpriteHandle: A handle to a sprite (64 Bit)
 * SoundHandle: A handle to a sound (64 Bit)
 * FontHandle: A handle to a font (64 Bit)
+* CVarHandle: A handle to a CVar (control/config variable, 64 Bit)
 * DamageValue: Value containing a damage value.
 0 * 255 (1 Byte)

 ## Enums: